epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **VGA**: Video Graphics Array, a computer chipset standard for displaying color graphics.

+- **Von Neumann Architecture**: A computer architecture where the CPU has access to one memory (via one bus) storing both instructions and data.
+The PicoRV processor in BoxLambda's DMA Controller uses a Von Neumann architecture.

 - **VRAM**: Video RAM.

 - **WB**: Wishbone.